 Bracciano tourist attractions

-The historical center consists of narrow, winding alleys.
+The historical center of the city consists of narrow, winding and sometimes very steep, alleys.

 Chiesa di San Liberato: With an 11th century bell-tower.
 It is built on the spot where there used to be an old Roman town called Forum Clodii.
 Most of the present church (including the frescoes) dates from the 15th century.
 The gardens around the church were designed by Russell Page.